How long does it take to complete the degree?

 - Strategic Human Resources

-Many of our students supplement their major studies with minor course sequences.
-Click here for more information about majors and minors.
+Many of our students supplement their track studies with emphasis course sequences.
+Click here for more information about tracks and emphases

 We also offer the opportunity to pursue a joint Juris Doctorate and MBA (JD/MBA) in conjunction with the BYU Reuben J. Clark School of Law or a joint MBA/MS in conjunction with manufacturing or mechanical engineering.
 Click here for more information about joint degrees.